porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/vanilla-js.md

 ## Connect Lifecycle

-Initialization means an instance of the `Button` class is created in the JavaScript space.
+Initialization of a component tag means that under the hood, an instance of the `Button` class is created in the JavaScript space.

 <Notification heading="Important" state="warning">
-  It is important to understand, that for each component tag in the DOM, there is a class instance in the JavaScript space.
+  It is important to understand, that for each component tag in the DOM, there is a component class instance in the JavaScript space.
   The component tag acts as an interface, similar to an API, where you set attributes/properties or children as inputs.
   If these change, the class instance detects these and renders the result into the component tag's Shadow DOM as an output.
 </Notification>